-For 2021, the School's facility was shared with iMater Academy Middle School (a charter school under Mater Academy, Inc.).
-Management allocates a proportionate share of leases, salaries, lunch receipts, food and supplies, and other expenses to each school individually based on student enrollment and usage of facilities and staff to these schools.
+During the year ended June 30, 2021, the School's facility was shared with Mater Academy Bay Middle and Mater Academy Bay High School (charter schools under Mater Academy, Inc.).
+Management allocates a proportionate share of leases, salaries, lunch receipts, food and supplies, and other expenses to each school individually based on student enrollment, usage of facilities, and staff to these schools.
+The School's lunch program is shared with both of those schools.
+Revenues and expenses related to such program have been allocated based on FTE equivalent for purposes of presentation in the financial statements.